Budapest: The Best of Hungary

 Europe — especially Eastern Europe — has many excellent young guides who speak fine English and enjoy showing off their hometowns.
 Considering their reasonable fees and how meaningful they make your visit, hiring your own personal expert can be an excellent value — and you'll know just where to get the best strudel.

 Public transit allows locals a way to get around the city far easier and cheaper than messing with a car.
 Many underground stations tunnel deep beneath the city.

 Rick: This is deep!

-Peter: Oh it's as deep as a 10-story building.
-In fact, it was built as bomb shelter during the Cold War.
+Péter: Oh, it's deep as a 10-story building.
+In fact, it was meant to be used as a bomb shelter during the Cold War.

 Rick: Hmm, sweet!

-As in markets all over Europe, the fragrant stalls are kept downstairs: tanks of still healthy carp, catfish and perch…and piles of pickles.
+As in markets all over Europe, the fragrant stalls are kept downstairs: tanks of carp, catfish and perch…and piles of pickles.

 Upstairs are Hungarian handicrafts and inexpensive, stand-up Hungarian-style fast-food joints.

 Péter: Soup.
 So this not a thick stew, because many Americans think this is a thick stew.
 In fact, this is like a clear broth with potato and cubes of meat; pork or beef in it, and as you can see everything seasoned with paprika.